4. Purpose and functions of the Academic Board

 xxiii.
 Chief Executive Officer, RMIT Training

-b) two Heads of School, Deans or Executive Deans from each college, one from higher education and one from vocational education, elected by the academic staff and teaching staff of each college
+b) two Heads of School, Deans or Executive Deans from each higher education college, elected by the academic staff of each college

 d) two (2) academic staff from each college, elected by the academic staff of each college